EKSIMRacing/zCube-For-Python/README.md

 							-- 2025.04.03: created - Zappadoc

 zCube (z3 engine) developer kit for Python interacts with Leo bodnar SLI (Shift-Lights Interface) USB devices (SLI-F1, SLI-PRO, SLI-M and SLI-FTEC) using Python script.
 The kit includes a Full (EULA) and Lite (free non-commercial) module versions for each device.
+The modules are compiled and optimized C++ extensions, packaged as .whl files for Python integration.

 Note: Some features are not available in the Lite version.